-If you want to deal with this interactive world and create supreme user’s experience, you need expertise in augmented reality algorithms, along with knowledge in C#, C, C++, 3D modeling and 3D scanning.
+If you want to deal with this interactive world and create a supreme user experience, you need expertise in augmented reality algorithms, along with knowledge in C#, C, C++, 3D modeling and 3D scanning.

-If you check the job positions at Indeed.com, you may end up working for companies such as Microsoft or Facebook, who are currently recruiting specialists in the field of VR and AR.
+If you check the job positions at Indeed.com, you may end up working for companies such as Microsoft or Facebook, which are currently recruiting specialists in the field of VR and AR.

 The other gig economy job sites such as Gigster or Upwork are also a great way for finding a job as VR/AR developer.

 The position of VR/AR developer gives you the opportunity to work in various fields.
-More and more companies start adding these techniques to their marketing strategies in order to attract customers, and at present there is a niche for such experts both as freelancer and on permanent contracts.
+More and more companies start adding these techniques to their marketing strategies in order to attract customers, and presently, there is a niche for such experts both as freelancers and on permanent contracts.